brillout/goldpage/docs/csr-vs-ssr.template.md

 > [Performance](#performance).

-Before deciding whether you want to do SSR+CSR, we recommend you to try out first.
+Before deciding whether you want to do SSR+CSR, we recommend that you try it out first.

 You can experiment SSR+CSR by doing it with only one of your pages and see if it works out for you.